 The AVAC in Singapore is set up to provide personal client service in a convenient one-stop-shop location with convenient extended opening hours and numerous value-added services.
 The Australian High Commission is able to offer faster service standards for applications lodged at the AVAC.

-For general Department of Immigration and Citizenship service standards, see: Client Service Standards
+For our service standards, see: Client Service Standards